 Janita Byrne - Janita works as an arts educator at the National Gallery and is aware of issues in the public art sphere both at a local and national level.
 A practising artist, art teacher and Braidwood Regional Arts Group (BRAG) committee member for over 15 years, Janita is also involved with the Braidwood Quilt Festival.
 Janita successfully secured funding for the Braidwood Art Prize and for improvements to the Community Arts Centre.

 Maggie Hickey - President of the Braidwood Regional Arts Group (BRAG), Maggie is also a member of several community-based art groups with experience of community public art projects including the installation of an indigenous stone monument in Braidwood’s Ryrie Park.
 Through her time as a member of the Legislative Assembly in the NT, Maggie has a deep understanding of culture and its meaning in the wider community.

 Susan Conroy - Executive Director of Southern Tablelands Arts (STARTS), Susan has extensive experience in working with urban designers and planners in public place, place-making and master planning projects since the early 1990's.
 Susan has been working as a cultural planner and consultant for over 26 years and has extensive experience working with local government.

-Queanbeyan City Council developed its current Cultural Plan(PDF, 562KB) in 2014 and it is due to be revised.
+Queanbeyan City Council developed a Cultural Plan(PDF, 562KB) in 2014 and it is due to be revised.

 The current Plan outlines strategies for cultural development of the City in response to the needs identified by residents.
 The strategies in the plan may be implemented by Council, by other organisations, by the community or through partnerships.